Case of Idaho woman killed in seed plant goes back to court

 BOISE, Idaho (AP) — The family of an Idaho woman who died after her hair got caught in machinery at a seed plant has taken a lawsuit back to the state Supreme Court after it ruled against them last year.

-The Idaho Press reports the attorney for the family of 63-year-old Francisca Gomez argued before the court Friday that the Crookham Company committed an “unprovoked physical aggression” against Gomez.
+The attorney for the family of 63-year-old Francisca Gomez argued before the court Friday that the Crookham Company committed an “unprovoked physical aggression” against Gomez, the Idaho Press reported .

 Gomez, of Parma, died in January 2016 after her hair became entangled in the assembly line, scalping her and causing asphyxiation.

-The state Supreme Court in December upheld a lower court’s ruling that dismissed the family’s negligence and wrongful death lawsuit.
+She was at a picking table machine at the time.

+Her family filed a wrongful death lawsuit the following July, claiming the company was negligent and failed to warn of the machine’s dangers.

+A lower court dismissed the lawsuit in October 2017.
+The family took the case to the state Supreme Court, which last December upheld the lower court’s ruling.
+It cited the family acceptance of worker compensation benefits.

-The family’s attorney has asked the court reverse the lower court’s ruling and for the case to go to jury trial.
+The family’s attorney, Kevin Dinius, asked for a rehearing to determine if the company committed the aggression by “consciously disregarding knowledge that her injury would occur.”
+Dinius has requested for the court reverse the lower court’s ruling and for the case to go to jury trial.
+He has also asked the court to clarify what “consciously disregard” means.

+An attorney for the company said it was necessary for the court to define, analyze and apply “consciously disregard” to remedy the appeal.

 Information from: Idaho Press, http://www.idahopress.com